 The funds raised will go towards the execution of the project as well as the core costs of artists and organisations involved.
-The £21,615 covers 10 artists fees, accommodation, long distance flights, travel, PR Marketing, subsistence and resources.
+Part of the costs covers 10 artists fees, accommodation, long distance flights, travel, PR Marketing, subsistence and resources.

 ‘Calypso’ is a very real, exciting and ground-breaking opportunity for the deaf community of Barbados to be brought to the forefront of attention, building self-confidence, language development, and pride.
 It will promote engagement with the hearing world and the opportunity for the deaf community to begin harnessing their talents and using new skills to establish community projects and businesses of their own.

 Whilst this isn’t a quick fix for the wider problem, we hope to provide a voice for the Barbadian deaf community forward to turn a corner in their lives after the impact of this project.
 We intend to build future leaders and continue with the networks after the project.

 “When we treat all our citizens as ‘whole’, then we become a better functioning society.”